-PART IV

-PROGRESS ON THREE-YEAR PLAN GOALS AND OBJECTIVES-FIRST YEAR
+PART IV PROGRESS ON THREE-YEAR PLAN GOALS AND OBJECTIVES-SECOND YEAR

-This section provides an account of progress made toward specified goals and objectives during the current year, Fiscal Year 2009-2010, including any modifications necessary for the upcoming second year of the planning cycle.
+This section provides an account of progress made toward specified goals and objectives during the current year, Fiscal Year 2010-2011, including any modifications necessary for the final year of the planning cycle.
 Our commitment to addressing these goals continues in our effort to develop and administer the Area Plan for a comprehensive and coordinated system of services and to serve as the advocate and focal point for older persons in our community.